WICG/gesture-delegation/README.md

-# Document User Activation Delegation Web Standard
+## Historical archive of "Document User Activation Delegation Web Standard"

+**Incubation of work has finished and this repo is being kept for historical purposes.**

+The work was not formally adopted by any working group.

 ## Explainer